What KPIs can you use to measure the performance of your supply chain?

-These KPIs provide a comprehensive view of operational performance.
-They aid in making informed decisions, optimizing processes, and enhancing customer satisfaction.
+These KPIs provide a panoramic view of operational performance.
+They facilitate informed decision-making, help optimize processes and improve customer satisfaction.

-In this article, discover the essential supply chain KPIs and our advice on how to effectively utilize, combine, and understand them.
+In this article, discover the main supply chain KPIs and our advice on how to use, combine and understand them.

 Why track supply chain KPIs?